Ademolacode/Microsoft-SOC-Analyst-Portfolio/kql/04-identity-crossdomain.md

 | sort by TimeGenerated asc
 ```

-**Why this matters:** Run `DeviceProcessEvents` alone on the same LOLBAS command list and you get hundreds of rows — all legitimate admin activity mixed with attacker activity, with no way to distinguish them.
+**Why this matters:** Run `DeviceProcessEvents` alone on the same LOLBAS command list, and you get hundreds of rows — all legitimate admin activity mixed with attacker activity, with no way to distinguish them.
 This query returns only commands run by accounts with anomalous recent authentication.
 In the Incident 24 investigation, that narrowed hundreds of process events down to a handful of confirmed high-risk actions.

 This is the detection that cross-domain correlation uniquely enables.
 It cannot be replicated from endpoint telemetry alone.